Lent, Holy Week and Easter at Saint James

 Palm Sunday

 Palm Sunday services begin with a congregational procession into the churchyard with palms and follows the Passion story.
-Click here to view the 10:30 AM streaming service.
+This service is streamed.

 Maundy Thursday: Holy Eucharist with Foot-Washing and Stripping of the Altar

 This service is the commemoration of the institution of Holy Communion by Jesus as we reflect on his commandment to love one another as He loved us.
 We recount Jesus' last supper with the disciples, being betrayed and waiting in the Garden of Gethsemane.
-Click here to view the service from our streaming services page.
+Click here to view via livestream.

-The all night vigil with prayer and meditation takes place in the sanctuary immediately following the 7:30 PM Maundy Thursday service and continues until Holy Friday at 6:45 AM.
+The Chapel Vigil with prayer and meditation takes place in the sanctuary immediately following the 7:30 PM Maundy Thursday service and continues until Holy Friday at 6:45 AM.
 Small groups sign up to "keep watch" in the "garden" with Jesus for one hour in the chapel.
-For those who wish to attend virtually, click here to view the Vigil at your convenience.
+For those who wish to attend virtually, view the Vigil video below at your convenience.
 Participants are encouraged to bring their meditations, prayers and/or prayer beads.

 Please click here to sign up for the hour(s) you wish to “keep watch in the garden.”